Regular colored graphs of positive degree: Chains

+The set of cores of fixed degree is not finite.
+This is due to the presence of \emph{chains} of $(D-1)$-dipoles (to be defined precisely below) of arbitrary length.
+It follows that, in order to provide a useful classification of graphs at fixed degree, we need to refine further the core decomposition by identifying and removing maximal chains.
+The definition below is slightly different from the one found in \cite{FG}.

-A \emph{$(D-q)$-dipole} is a couple of vertices connected by exactly $D-q$ parallel edges, and thus attached to the rest of the graph by $q$ pairs of half-edges of the same color.
-A \emph{$(D-1)$-dipole of color $(i,j)$} is a $(D-1)$-uple of parallel edges attached to the rest of the graph by two half-edges of color $i$ and two half-edges of color $j$.
-(This definition is slightly different from the one found in \cite{Lins,FG}.)
+\begin{definition} A \emph{$(D-q)$-dipole} in a colored graph $G$ is a couple of vertices connected by exactly $D-q$ parallel edges, \emph{none of which is the root} of the graph.
+A $(D-q)$-dipole is attached to the rest of the graph by $q+1$ pairs of half-edges of the same color.
+It is possible that one of these half-edges belongs to the root edge $r(G)$ or that two of these half-edges are matched to form the root edge $r(G)$ (see Fig.~\ref{fig:clardipole} below).

+The parallel edges of a dipole are called \emph{internal edges} of the dipole.
+The edges of $G$ to which the half-edges of a dipole belong are called \emph{external edges} of the dipole.

+A $(D-1)$-dipole is said to \emph{have external colors $ ( c_1,c_2 ) $} if a pair of half-edges has color $c_1$ and the other one has color $c_2$. \end{definition}

+Although dipoles are defined for arbitrary colored graphs, in the rest of the text we will only be interested in dipoles of melon-free colored graphs.

+Dipoles can join together to form chains of dipoles (as in Figure~\ref{fig:cchains}).
+The chains of $(D-1)$-dipoles are especially important: as we will see below, the degree of a graph does not depend of the length of such chains hence all the cores which only differ by the length of the internal chains of $(D-1)$-dipoles have the same degree.

+One would like to identify the maximal vertex disjoint chains of $(D-1)$-dipoles in a core.
+The case $D=3$ is slightly subtle and requires a refinement of the naive definition of a chain.